Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 == Changelog ==

 = 1.1.1 =
-* Added code to class backend-attrb to prevent adjusting price when price field is NULL.
+* Added code to class backend-attrb to prevent adjusting the price when price field is NULL.

 = 1.1 =
 * Moved markup from term Description to new metadata field.